dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Presentation/ReadMe.Presentation.md

 ## EntityId Converter

 Due to the EntityIdConverter, the conversion from string in route to entity id object is done behind the scenes.

+## Authentication

+Authentication is described in the ReadMe.Infrastructe file.